3 Week South Africa Itinerary (+ Map)

 Where to stay in Knysna

-Head Over Hills is a stylish boutique retreat in Knysna.
-Set on the cliffs of the Knysna Heads, this is an award-winning luxury hotel with an amazing backdrop.
-The property has just 8 rooms, so it’s an intimate spot for a peaceful stay in the area.
+Head Over Hills is a boutique retreat set on the cliffs of the Knysna Heads.
+It’s an award-winning luxury hotel so it’s particularly great for a honeymoon.
+The property also has just 8 rooms, so it’s an intimate spot for a peaceful stay in the area.

 Knysna at a glance